MystenLabs/walrus-docs/docs/walrus-sites/intro.md

 - Thanks to Walrus' decentralization and extremely high data availability, there is no risk of having your site wiped for no reason.
 - Since they live on Walrus, these sites cannot have a backend in the traditional sense, and can be therefore considered "static" sites.
-However, the developer can harness the Sui's programmability to add backend functionality to Walrus Sites!
+However, the developer can harness Sui's programmability to add backend functionality to Walrus Sites!

 ## Show me